 Recently I reported on studies showing that calcium pills do not help to prevent bone fractures.
-This week a well-planned study shows that taking calcium pills, both with and without vitamin D, is associated with increased risk for pre-malignant serrated colon polyps (Gut, March 02, 2018).
+Another well-planned study shows that taking calcium pills, both with and without vitamin D, is associated with increased risk for pre-malignant serrated colon polyps (Gut, March 02, 2018).
 More than 400 patients, ages 45 to 75, with a history of colon polyps, were given either:

 • 1200 mg calcium pills/day,